Girlfriends/Billy/README.md

 # Billy
-Experimenting with Tone.js and NW
+Experimenting with Tone.js and Electron